fastai/fastai/docs/dev/gpu.md

 torch.cuda.empty_cache()
 ```

 If you have more than one process using the same GPU, the cached memory from one process is not accessible to the other.
-The above code executing by the first process will solve this issue and make the freed RAM available to the other process.
+The above code executed by the first process will solve this issue and make the freed GPU RAM available to the other process.

 ### Reusing GPU RAM